Christmas Evil (1980) review: a surprising psychological character study

 Christmas Evil is an absolute visual treat.
 Ricardo Aronovich’s cinematography shines to a level that will probably shock people who watch this film for the first time.
 Colours pop with a vibrancy that hides just how low-budget this movie was.

-There are films that released this year that don’t look anywhere near as glorious as this film does.
+There are films that released this year that don’t look anywhere near as glorious as Christmas Evil does.
 It’s an enormous step above similar 80’s slashers like Blood Rage and Friday the 13th IV.
 There’s an absolutely fantastic scene with some very clever editing that pays homage to Frankenstein in a way that tips its hat to the obvious story similarities.

 Naturally, there are issues.
 This is a very slow movie.
-Horror fans are probably going to want to discard the first hour.
+Many horror fans are probably going to want to discard the first hour.
 It’s all character study stuff, presentations of mental decline, and highlighting the woes of a consumption obsessed society.
-Fans of movies with a more psychological bent will likely really enjoy it, though.
+Fans of movies with a more psychological bent will be in their element, though.

 Harry’s character presentation can be uneven.
 His sympathetic nature is untangled pretty quickly by him spying on children through windows but there’s never any violence directed towards them.
 Slasher fans are going to be seriously disappointed, too.
 There’s just not enough violence to keep genre fans happy.